Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 My left knee didn't mind the climb, in fact, it relished it!
 However, I was more worried about the downhills to come.

 The Way becomes more rural as you climb towards your first landmark, the Iglesia de Santa Maria Magdalena de la Rebollá.
-Enter the town, shown in the photo below, turn the corner and the church is on the right.
+Enter the town, turn the corner and the church is on the right.

 Iglesia de Santa Maria Magdalena de la RebolláIglesia de Santa Maria Magdalena de la Rebollá